|My Favourite Planet > English > People > |

 Hephaistos was worshipped at many places around the Greek world, particularly on the northern Aegean island of Lemnos (Λήμνος; Ancient Greek, Λῆμνος), on which Hephaistia (Ἡφαιστία), one of its two cities, was named after the god .
 In Athens, where the Doric Temple of Hephaistos (the Hephaisteion, see photo below), built in the second half of the 5th century BC (around the same time as the Parthenon), stands in the Athenian Agora and is the best preserved Classical temple.
 It housed statues of Hephaistos and Athena who was sometimes known as Athena Ergane (the Worker), patron of crafts.
 The two deites were celebrated at an annual festival known as the Chalkeia (Greek for copper or bronze; chalkeus was a title for a bronzeworker), which included torch races.

 Hephaistos was associated with Athena's birth: ancient vases and reliefs show him with an axe, splitting open Zeus's head, from which Athena springs fully armed (see the illustration on Athens Acropolis gallery page 13

-Although in some myths he was said to have lived and worked on Mount Olympus, several volcanoes around the Mediterranean, especially Aetna on Sicily and nearby Lipari islands, were believed to be locations of his fiery workshop and foundry.
+Although in some myths he was said to have lived and worked on Mount Olympus, several volcanoes around the Mediterranean, especially Aetna on Sicily and the nearby Lipari islands, were believed to be locations of his fiery workshop and foundry.

 In early Greek art Hephaistos was depicted as lame, sometimes as a dwarf; dwarf-like statuettes of him were placed before hearths.
 His lameness was the result of falling from Mount Olympus, or being thrown down soon after his birth by his mother Hera, who was enraged by his imperfect form.
 He refused to return to Olympus, but was persuaded by Dionysus, who got him drunk, put him on a mule and led him home in a procession of Satyrs and Maenads (see photos below).